Same-sex marriage in Tennessee: Legislative action

-Legal challenges
+Court challenges

 In January 2016, a conservative lawyer filed a lawsuit in Williamson County seeking to stop same-sex marriages in Tennessee.
 In June 2016, a judge, while declaring his personal opposition to Obergefell, dismissed the lawsuit.
 The judge ruled that the plaintiff could not show he had been harmed by the Obergefell ruling.
 The decision was upheld by the Tennessee Court of Appeals in May 2018.
 The court's opinion stated, "None of the citizen plaintiffs alleged that they were denied a marriage license; instead, they complain of the issuance of marriage license to others."

 A similar lawsuit was filed in Bradley County in February 2016.
 The lawsuit, which was filed by David Fowler, the president of the Family Action Council of Tennessee, on behalf of a local pastor and a county commissioner, sought to prevent the county clerk from issuing marriage licenses to same-sex couples.
 Fowler accused the Supreme Court of "usurping" the Tennessee General Assembly's right to define marriage, and that because the Assembly had not yet modified its marriage statutes, all marriages performed since Obergefell (whether same-sex or opposite-sex) were invalid.
 The county clerk requested that the case be dismissed.
 A hearing on whether to dismiss the lawsuit was held in December 2017.
 In March 2018, House Republicans killed a proposed bill to ban child marriages due to opposition from the Family Action Council, which feared that the bill could interfere with their lawsuit.
 The move received considerable media coverage.
 Representative Darren Jernigan, the bill's main sponsor, said: "Basically, what has happened is the Family Action Council wants to continue to let 13-year-olds get married in the state at the sake of their court case against same-sex couples.
 It's disgraceful.
 I'm embarrassed for the State of Tennessee, and I can only pray that we bring this back next year and not let them get in the way."
 The bill was revived due to political pressure, passed, and signed into law in May 2018 by Governor Haslam, preventing anyone younger than 17 from marrying in Tennessee.
 Eventually, the case was dismissed by a circuit court judge in March 2019.
 According to the Cleveland Daily Banner, the lawsuit cost the county between $15,000–70,000.